Nealgithub-asia/SlotChain/README.md

 SlotChain

 ### **One-Sentence Elevator Pitch**
-Our website, SlotChain, solves India's frustrating salon booking problem while making cryptocurrency a practical and simple part of daily life.
+SlotChain solves India's frustrating salon booking problem by making cryptocurrency a practical and simple part of daily life.

 ### **Detailed project description**
 SlotChain is a full-stack web application designed to modernize the personal care industry by providing a centralized, online booking system for barbershops and salons.
 The platform, accessible at [slotchain.vercel.app](https://slotchain.vercel.app/), addresses the common inefficiency of walk-in appointments by allowing users to seamlessly find, book, and pay for grooming services in advance.